This post was most recently updated on August 22nd, 2021

 When misting your chickens, be sure to avoid the baby chicks as this can chill them too much, too fast, and can cause death.
 Once they have their feathers (rather than just their downy fluff) they will cope fine with a misting set up.

 Housing your birds in an enclosed, poorly ventilated space can lead to a greenhouse effect that exposes them to higher temperatures for extended periods.

-To cool the area, and keep your birds as comfortable as possible, it is recommended that you provide proper ventilation.
+To cool the coop area, and keep your birds as comfortable as possible, it is recommended that you provide plenty of ventilation.
 This will help push warm air out as it is replaced by cooler air from outside.

 You can install a window that can be left open during the day, and closed during the night.
 Remember to add the necessary safety features, such as steel window guards, to keep predators away.

-Make the most of cross breezes and through winds to keep the air moving naturally, or install a fan to help.
+Have the opening windows on the shaded side of the house to let in the coolest air.
+Make the most of cross breezes and through winds to keep the air moving naturally, or install a fan to help move the air through.

 7. Avoid Using Deep Litter

 On top of providing the necessary level of ventilation, it is recommended that you minimize the layer of litter used.